Azure/azure-sdk-for-js/sdk/storage/storage-blob/README.md

 #### Differences between Node.js and browsers

 There are differences between Node.js and browsers runtime.
-When getting start with this SDK, pay attention to APIs or classes marked with _"ONLY AVAILABLE IN NODE.JS RUNTIME"_ or _"ONLY AVAILABLE IN BROWSERS"_.
+When getting start with this library, pay attention to APIs or classes marked with _"ONLY AVAILABLE IN NODE.JS RUNTIME"_ or _"ONLY AVAILABLE IN BROWSERS"_.

 ##### Following features, interfaces, classes or functions are only available in Node.js